 But Be Careful...

-However, it's important to be careful when deciding to refreeze chicken.
+However, it's important to be careful when deciding to refreeze chicken, like all raw meat.
 The bacteria often found on chicken, like Salmonella, can lead to serious illness or even death.
 Freezing does slow down microbial growth, but it doesn't kill foodborne pathogens.
 Therefore, even if your chicken is frozen, it can still make you sick if it wasn't handled safely before refreezing.

 Because of this, it is only safe to refreeze your chicken if it was thawed safely.
 For example, if it was left outside of the fridge for longer than 2 hours, or longer than 1 hour in a temperature above 90 °F, it should not be refrozen.
 You should never defrost chicken at room temperature either, since bacteria can grow on it, causing risk of food poisoning.
 In this case, you should throw your chicken out and buy fresh chicken rather than using it or refreezing it.